alap2s/warp/README.md

 **1. Project Summary**

-"Warp" is a progressive web application built by Alap Shah.
+"Warp" is a progressive web application built by [@alap](https://www.instagram.com/test_alap_final/).
 Inspired by Einstein's theory of relativity, it allows users to create their own "reality warp" in a shared digital space.
 Users can invite friends to join their warps, fostering a sense of shared, temporary realities.
 The application is designed to be a lightweight, experimental, and engaging social experience.

 **2. Core Technologies**